-Under the terms of our agreement with Oxford, at any time before March 31, 2011 we may, at our sole option, borrow from Oxford the second tranche of \$10 million, or Tranche 2, subject to our satisfaction of specified conditions precedent described in the agreement.
-We may use the proceeds remaining from Tranche 1 and, if borrowed, Tranche 2, for working capital and to fund our general business requirements.
-Interest on Tranche 1 accrues at an annual fixed rate of 8.55% and, if borrowed, interest on Tranche 2 will accrue at an annual fixed rate equal to the 3-month LIBOR rate in effect immediately prior to the funding of Tranche 2 plus 8.25%.
-Payments due under Tranche 1 and, if borrowed, Tranche 2, are interest only, payable monthly, in arrears, through October 31, 2011.
+Interest on the notes we issued to Oxford for Tranche 1 and Tranche 2 accrues at annual fixed rates of 8.55% and 8.56%, respectively.
+Payments due under both Tranche 1 and Tranche 2, are interest only, payable monthly, in arrears, through October 31, 2011.
 Beginning November 1, 2011, 36 payments of principal and interest are payable monthly, in arrears.
-All unpaid principal and accrued and unpaid interest are due and payable on the maturity date, October 21, 2014.
+All unpaid principal and accrued and unpaid interest under both tranches are due and payable on the maturity date of the notes, October 21, 2014.

 The Oxford loan agreement contains customary affirmative and negative covenants, including covenants that limit or restrict our ability to, among other things, incur indebtedness, grant liens, merge or consolidate, dispose of assets, make investments, make acquisitions, enter into certain transactions with affiliates, pay dividends or make distributions, and repurchase stock, in each case subject to customary exceptions for a credit facility of this size and type.
 The loan agreement contains no cash covenant.
 The loan agreement also contains customary events of default that include, among other things, non-payment defaults, inaccuracy of representations and warranties, covenant defaults, material adverse change default (as defined in the agreement), cross default to material indebtedness, bankruptcy and insolvency defaults, material judgment defaults, and a change of control default.
 We have no indication that we are in default of the material adverse change clause, and no scheduled loan payments have been accelerated as a result of this provision.
 The occurrence of an event of default could result in the acceleration of the obligations under the loan agreement.
-Under certain circumstances, a default interest rate will apply on all obligations during the existence of an event of default at a per annum rate equal to 5.0% above the otherwise applicable interest rate.
+Under certain circumstances, a default interest rate will apply on all obligations during the existence of an event of default to 5.0% above the otherwise applicable interest rate.

-We made a one-time facility fee payment to Oxford of \$50,000 for Tranche 1 and, if we borrow Tranche 2, we will be required to make a second facility fee payment of \$50,000.
-Upon the last payment date of the amounts borrowed under from Oxford, we will be required to pay Oxford a final payment fee equal to 5.0% of Tranche 1 (\$500,000) and, if borrowed, 5.0% of Tranche 2, provided that the percentage for Tranche 2 will decrease by 0.20% for each month that lapses between the date of the Oxford loan agreement and the funding date for Tranche 2.
+We made one-time facility fee payments to Oxford of \$50,000 for each of Tranche 1 and Tranche 2.
+Upon the last payment date of the amounts borrowed from Oxford, we will be required to pay Oxford a final payment fee equal to 5.0% of Tranche 1 (\$500,000) and 4.0% of Tranche 2 (\$400,000).
 As security for our obligations under the loan agreement, we granted Oxford a security interest in substantially all of our assets, excluding intellectual property.
-We may prepay all, but not less than all, of the outstanding principal and accrued and unpaid interest under the loan agreement at any time upon prior notice to Oxford and the payment of a fee equal to 1.0% of the then-outstanding principal amount.
-In connection with the Oxford loan agreement, we incurred debt issuance costs of \$161,000 through October 21, 2010.
+We may prepay all, but not less than all, of the outstanding principal and accrued and unpaid interest of either Tranche 1 or Tranche 2 at any time upon prior notice to Oxford and the payment of a fee equal to 1.0% of the then-outstanding principal amount of the tranche being prepaid.
+In connection with the Oxford loan agreement, we incurred debt issuance costs of \$227,000 through March 31, 2011.